AlfaBetaBeta/gmsh-crack-generator/README.md

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/test6/test6c-precrack-normals-proc-order.png" width=100% height=100%>

-Following the indicated processing order, at the time of processing the second surface element no adjacencies are available, and with the unit normals being orthogonal with no common solids, the script cannot unambiguously determine the orientation of the surface.
+Following the indicated processing order (shown right), at the time of processing the second surface element no adjacencies are available, and with the unit normals (shown left) being orthogonal with no common solids, the script cannot unambiguously determine the orientation of the surface.

 <img src="https://github.com/AlfaBetaBeta/gmsh-crack-generator/blob/master/img/test6/test6d-precrack-distinct-attchd-solids.png" width=100% height=100%>

 Although in this mesh the orthogonal planes are adjacent and processed successively, they do not share common solids (each plane is attached to a different wedge element), and hence orientating whichever surface is processed in second place becomes ambiguous.

-Note that in both cases execution would run satisfactorily just by tagging vertical and horizontal cracks differently.
+**Note that in both cases execution would run satisfactorily just by tagging vertical and horizontal cracks differently**.